Taken in a few seconds /// By the reflection of light

 The Egyptian Book of the Dead is a collection of magical spells which enabled the soul of the deceased to gain access to the afterlife.
 They imagined the afterlife as a journey you had to make to get to paradise – but it was quite a hazardous journey so you would need help along the way.

-Another amazing find was The Coffin of Amamu, a book of ancient Egyptian texts including inscriptions found on the coffin of Amamu.
-It has 32 large colour lithographs reproducing exactly the inscriptions and decorations found on the exterior and interior of this coffin, with English translation by renowned Egyptologist Samuel Birch.
+Another amazing find was The Coffin of Amamu, a book of ancient Egyptian texts with English translation by renowned Egyptologist Samuel Birch.
+It has 32 large colour lithographs reproducing exactly the inscriptions and decorations found on the exterior and interior of the coffin.

 The Pencil of Nature